icco/inspiration/README.md

 A mood board I guess.

-This autodeploys to Heroku and is hosted on http://mood.natwelch.com.
+This autodeploys to Onesie and is hosted at http://mood.natwelch.com.
+The general flow is travis builds a static site once a day.

 ![screenshot](http://cl.natw.me/e7OF/d)